Spasticity in legs

 1. Daily stretching - stretch the ankle into dorsiflexion until the point of discomfort and hold for 60 seconds.
 Repeat twice daily.

 2. Range of motion exercises - foot circles rotating the ankles one way then the other, raising the foot off the floor (ankle dorsiflexion), rock back and forth on the toes then heels in a standing position (support hands on wall), and trying to pick up objects such as marbles with the toes.
 Perform 10 repetitions of each exercise twice daily.
-Equipment can be used to help with stretching and exercises such as the foot rocker below.
+Equipment can be used to help with stretching and exercises such as a foot rocker.

 3. Electrical stimulation (e-stim) - this technique can be used on some patients as long as they don't have contraindications for use (check with MD to see if patient is a candidate for e-stim).
 E-stim may help reduce spasticity as well as strengthen weak or spastic muscles.